 What Are the Evaluation Criteria for Potential TTP Projects?

 Due to limited resources, TTP can only support a few projects every year, depending on their scale.
 We will consider potential TTP projects based on the following criteria:

 - Potential application to other teaching and learning activities across campus

 Submit Your Project

-Please download the project submission template, complete it, and submit it by Thursday, August 31, 2017 to Chaohua Ou, Assistant Director of Learning & Technology Initiatives.
+Please download the project submission template, complete it, and submit it to Chaohua Ou, Assistant Director of Learning & Technology Initiatives.
+The submission deadline is Monday, August 6, 2018.
 Projects submitted after the deadline will be considered only if resources are still available.
-After careful review of each submission, we will announce the 2017-2018 Teaching with Technology Partnership by Monday, September 14, 2017.

 Please send your inquiries to Chaohua Ou if you have any questions.